eripa/prometheus-zfs/README.md

 SmartOS (x86_64):

-    env GOOS=solaris GOARCH=amd64 go build -o bin/check_zfs-solaris
+    env GOOS=solaris GOARCH=amd64 go build -o bin/prometheus-zfs-solaris

 Linux (x86_64):

-    env GOOS=linux GOARCH=amd64 go build -o bin/check_zfs-linux
+    env GOOS=linux GOARCH=amd64 go build -o bin/prometheus-zfs-linux

 Mac OS X:

-    env GOOS=darwin GOARCH=amd64 go build -o bin/check_zfs-mac
+    env GOOS=darwin GOARCH=amd64 go build -o bin/prometheus-zfs-mac

 ## Tests

 There are some simple test cases to make sure that no insane results occur.
 All test cases are based on a raidz2 setup with 6 disks.
-So perhaps more variants of pool configurations would be good to add..
+So perhaps more variants of pool configurations would be good to add.. also one could create different, real, pool using disk images.
 Contributions are welcome!

 Run `go test -v` to run the tests with some verbosity.